felixfavour/portfolio-v2/src/pages/stories/i-left-my-9-to-5-job.md

 Doing my own thing at night and on weekends gave me some newfound purpose in my career, and I was more excited for evenings and weekends so I could continue pursuing this dream wherever it took me.

-Just as it is with seeing pretty ladies, the last pretty lady looks less pretty.
+Just as it is with seeing pretty ladies, the last pretty lady looks less pretty than the most recent.
 That was my tale with Revaise and Acumen.
 However, make no mistake; till I handed in the company’s belongings, Acumen always took necessary precedence over Revaise.

 ## Final days at Acumen and Exit